Winter in Korea | 27 Incredible Places to Visit in Korea during Winter

 The prime catch at the Hwacheon Ice Festival is the Sancheoneo fish.
 Full of vitamins, amino and fatty acids, it only survives in super clean, super cold water.

-If you can’t make it out to Hwacheon though, don’t stress – there are several different places to visit in Korea during winter, for ice fishing.
-Former winter Olympics site, Pyeongchang has a trout festival taking place from December 22nd, 2018 until January 27th, 2019.
+If you can’t make it to Hwacheon’s festival, don’t stress – there are several different places to visit in Korea during winter, for ice fishing.
+Former winter Olympics site, Pyeongchang in Gangwon-do also has a popular trout and ice fishing festival that you can check out.

-We checked out the Inje Icefish Festival last year, where the tiny bingeoho fish is the main catch.
-This year, it takes place from January 19th – 27th, 2019.
+We checked out the Inje Ice Fishing Festival last year and had a total blast.
+The tiny bingeoho fish is the main catch there.
 For a tasty treat, be sure to try it twiggim (battered and deep fried) style at one of the vendors near the ice field.

 This festival takes over tiny former coal boom town Taebaek City, and its namesake mountain Taebaeksan, with non-stop winter activities.